- What is Identity Access Management (IAM)? | Microsoft Security

 Learn about identity and access management (IAM) and how it helps organizations secure, manage, and define roles and access privileges for users and identities

-- What is IAM? - AWS Identity and Access Management
+- What is Identity and Access Management?
+IAM Explained

 - What is identity and access management (IAM)? - IBM